Foals (band): Live

 The band have released several live EPs (Live At Liars Club, iTunes Live: London Festival '08 and iTunes Festival: London 2010), in addition to the full-length concert film Live At The Royal Albert Hall, which was directed by Dave Ma.

-Frontman Yannis Philippakis is known for jumping off balconies and crowd surfing during the extended interlude of "Two Steps Twice" In October 2013, Philippakis got into a confrontation with a security guard at the Auckland Town Hall in New Zealand, as the security guard attempted to prevent him from jumping into the crowd.
+Philippakis is known for jumping off balconies and crowd surfing during the extended interlude of "Two Steps, Twice".
+In October 2013, he got into a confrontation with a security guard at the Auckland Town Hall in New Zealand, as the security guard attempted to prevent him from jumping into the crowd.
 At the end of the show, Philippakis told the crowd: "I want to say a massive thank you to you and fuck that security guy."

 Musical style and influences

-Foals are classified as an indie rock, alternative rock, dance-punk, math rock, art rock, post-rock, post-punk, art punk and indie pop band.
+Foals are classified as an indie rock, alternative rock, dance-punk, math rock, art rock, post-rock, post-punk, art punk, and indie pop band.

-The band's musical influences are varied, with the band members citing minimal techno, Arthur Russell, Krautrock bands such as Harmonia, and Talking Heads, as their main sources of inspiration.
+The band's musical influences are varied, with the band members citing minimal techno, Arthur Russell, Krautrock bands such as Harmonia, and Talking Heads as their main sources of inspiration.